 SYSTAT is a statistics and statistical graphics package I first developed in the late 1970's.
-I had written mainframe statistical software during the early 1970's, but when I built a Cromemco Z2 S-100 microcomputer in 1978, I entered a new world.
+Previously, I had written mainframe statistical software in the early 1970's, but when I built a Cromemco Z2 S-100 microcomputer in 1978, I entered a new world.
 By 1980, this machine had a megabyte of RAM, two 1.4 megabyte floppy disk drives, a pen plotter, daisy wheel and dot matrix printers, and an internal 600 baud modem.
 Software included WordStar, SuperCalc, BASIC, FORTRAN, LISP, and Assembler.
 This machine was faster and more powerful than the IBM-PC (which did not exist then), and it still runs today.

 Having exclusive use of a serious computer 24 hours a day allowed me to develop robust numerical software faster than anyone could on a mainframe.
 We take computing power for granted today, but those who never had one of these S-100 computers cannot imagine the exuberance and smugness of those of us who did.
 The compilers I had on that machine were faster than mainframe compilers.
 The word processor was more powerful than commercial word processors such as the Wang.

 Although it compiled code faster than a mainframe, the Z2 was agonizingly slow executing that code.
 That did not concern me, because I spent more time developing SYSTAT than using it.
 And it was still quicker to run a problem on the microcomputer than to queue up on the mainframe waiting for a tiny slice of CPU time.